 Also Featured In

-Sand Mountain is located about 2 hours west of Reno and Carson City on U.S. Highway 50 (also known as the "Lonelist Road in America").
+Sand Mountain is located about 2 hours east of Reno and Carson City on U.S. Highway 50 (also known as the "Loneliest Road in America").
 Sand Mountain is about 25 miles east of Fallon, Nev.
 It is...
 Read More